Charles-S01/naval-warfare/README.md

 # 🎮 Naval Warfare Game
 ### Live website link in "about" section

-# Description
+## Description
 An online multiplayer board game similar to Battleship.
+Players place ships on their board and attempt to sink opponent ships with strategic attacks.

 # ⭐️ Features
-- Create a lobby or join a lobby using a unique game ID to play 1v1 matches against others
 - Real-time multiplayer gameplay via WebSocket communication between client and server for event-driven game synchronization
+- Create a lobby or join a lobby using a unique game ID and play 1v1 matches against others
 - Games are persisted in a database so users can continue playing their match in case of connection loss

 # 💻 Tech Stack